ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 Changelog
 --------------
+v0.00.206
+- Added alpha CONVO_slbs for SHRN and BOSS blks in lev2 through lev6.
+- Fixed small typo in lang_eng.blk that caused Matau's SHRN and BOSS dialogue to not display properly.

 v0.00.205
 - Moved block back in PTV2 due to it being too far forward to hit trigger plane.
 - Activated PTV2 area code with slight cleanup.